Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 - `random_s95`, 95% sorted followed by 5% unsorted, simulates append + sort, and
 - `random_z1`, [Zipfian distribution](https://en.wikipedia.org/wiki/Zipf%27s_law) with characterizing exponent s == 1.0,

 The cold benchmarks perform a step before each measurement that [overwrites](https://github.com/Voultapher/sort-research-rs/blob/lomcyc-partition-bench/benches/modules/util.rs#L128) the first level instruction cache and branch-prediction caches with unrelated values.
 This measures a scenario where prior parts of a hypothetical larger program already loaded or generated the data that will be sorted into the suitable data caches.
 In this scenario the first level instruction cache and branch predictor caches are trained on other work than the sort implementation.
-"Hot" benchmarks that keep the data and algorithm in the CPU cache are also possible but are only relevant for usecases where this also happens in the real-world, and are not representative for code which only occasionally calls sort in the context of a larger program.
+"Hot" benchmarks that keep the data and instructions in the lowest level CPU caches are also possible.
+Such use cases are present in real-world applications, for example when computing a rolling median.
+Analyzing the use of `slice::sort` suggests, that cold use cases are significantly more common.

 One common way to improve the performance of sort implementations is to use explicit vectorization.
 However doing so limits the applicability to a narrow set of built-in types and doesn't support user-defined comparison functions.
 A generic implementation has to handle user-defined types of various shapes, paired with user-defined comparison functions.
 For these reasons the implementation focuses on instruction-level parallelism (ILP) instead of SIMD.
 There are also micro-architectures that have wider capabilities than exposed via the available vectorization, which means an ILP approach may yield [better results](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/intel_avx512/text.md#neon-test-machine).
 While there is an unlimited amount of possible combinations, it is possible to pick certain types that demonstrate possible properties and their effects.
 In the benchmarks the input length range is limited to 1e5 for practical resource reasons, except for `u64` and `i32`.